 Finally, my parents also taught us devotion.
 I also had another very important teacher in that, and that is my wife Jean.
 As many members know, I have been going through this challenge with my health for the last number of years.
 I simply could not have asked for a more devoted partner in life as I have walked through this journey.
 I will steal a line from a former prime minister of ours, the Right Hon.
 Jean Chrétien, in referencing his partner Aline: “Without you, nothing.”

-Mr. Speaker, I wanted to get back to a more fundamental issue, one that has been raised a substantive number of times in the House, and that is how we comport ourselves.
+I wanted to get back to a more fundamental issue, one that has been raised a substantial number of times in the House, and that is how we comport ourselves.

 I am not sure how many more times I will have the strength to get up and do a 20-minute speech in this place, but the point I want to impart to all of us is that I know we are all hon. members, I know members revere this place, and I would beg us to not only act as hon. members but to treat this institution honourably.